xa1on/cv-takehome/README.md

 ## The Task

 1. **Build a synthetic dataset generator** that creates training images by:
-   - Using the architectural PDFs in `architecture/` as backgrounds
+   - Using the architectural PDFs in `architecture/` as backgrounds (or foregrounds)
    - Randomly overlaying symbols from `symbols/` onto these backgrounds
    - Generating labeled training data in **YOLO format** (images + corresponding `.txt` annotation files with normalized bounding boxes)